-Research Supervisors are required to attend the 2022 jSchool (3rd - 10th July 2022, Siena, Italy), arriving one day earlier (2nd July).
-The Supervisors shall also attend the Impact Window and JRP Conference at Cambridge, UK in August 2023 to present the group projects together with their team.
-While accommodation and meals are provided for jSchool, JRP does not cover travel costs for jSchool or JRP Conference.
-Supervisors and their teams are further invited to the four-day jMeeting in early 2023 (location TBD) for an optional chance to work together with their teams.
-Although JRP is trying to keep attendance costs at minimum, for jMeeting a fee up to €95 may be charged.
+Research Supervisors are required to attend the jSchool 2023 (31st July - 6t^h August 2023, Siena, Italy).
+The Supervisors shall also attend the JRP Conference at Cambridge, UK in August 2024 to present the group projects together with their team.
+While accommodation and meals are provided for jSchool, JRP does not cover travel costs for it, nor does it cover any of the costs for the JRP Conference.
+Supervisors and their teams are further invited to the optional four-day jMeeting in early 2024 (location TBD) for a chance to work together with their teams.
+Although JRP is trying to keep attendance costs at minimum, participation for jMeeting may incur costs of up to €200.